Greatest Literature banner

 Steampunk Sherlock

-Sherlock Holmes (2009): Director Guy Ritchie; writers Michael Robert Johnson, Anthony Peckham, Simon Kinberg; featuring Robert Downy Jr., Jude Law, Rachel McAdams, Mark Strong, Eddie Marsan
+Sherlock Holmes (2009): Film, 129 minutes; director Guy Ritchie; writers Michael Robert Johnson, Anthony Peckham, Simon Kinberg; featuring Robert Downy Jr., Jude Law, Rachel McAdams, Mark Strong, Eddie Marsan

-Sherlock Holmes: A Game of Shadows (2011): Director Guy Ritchie; writers Michele Mulroney, Kieran Mulroney; featuring Robert Downy Jr., Jude Law, Noomi Rapace, Jared Harris, Eddie Marsan
+Sherlock Holmes: A Game of Shadows (2011): Film, 129 minutes; director Guy Ritchie; writers Michele Mulroney, Kieran Mulroney; featuring Robert Downy Jr., Jude Law, Noomi Rapace, Jared Harris, Eddie Marsan

 Every generation gets to reinvent the world's most famous sleuth and there's no reason why today's should have to be content with the pinnacle reached by Jeremy Brett for the boomer generation and by Basil Rathbone for their grandparents.